core-wg/draft-dns-over-coap/draft-lenders-dns-over-coap.md

 Each DNS query-response pair is mapped to a CoAP REST request-response operation, which may consist of several CoAP request-response pairs if block-wise transfer is involved.
-DNS responses are provided in the body (i.e. the payload, or the concatenated payloads) of CoAP response.
+DNS responses are provided in the body (i.e. the payload, or the concatenated payloads) of the CoAP response.
 A DoC server MUST indicate the type of content of the body using the Content-Format option.
 This document specifies the usage of Content-Format "application/dns-message" (details see {{sec:content-format}}).